emmanuelgonz/s3_bucket_example/README.md

 ## Python Package Install

-Python packages can be installed as follows depending on if using Conda or not:
+Python packages can be installed as follows depending on if using pip or Conda:

-### Python
+### Pip

 ```bash
 python3 -m pip install boto3 geopandas python-dotenv